tonyblundell/korma/README.md

 $emily->save();
 ```

-Properties can be other objects if 'many to one' relationships are defined.
+Properties can be other objects if many-to-one relationships are defined.

 ```php
 $heights = Book::get(array(